 In After Effects, expression controllers are extremely useful and effective for creating stunning motion graphics.
 It's incredible how a few programming codes can assist in making your animation move organically.

-In this blog, I will introduce you to five important expression controllers in after effects that can prove to be very useful for video editing.
+In this blog, we will introduce you to five important expression controllers in After Effects that can prove to be very useful for video editing.
 This can make your daily work as a motion graphic designer simple and satisfying.

 What are expression controllers?